 What's happening in Central Car Park?

-From 7th January until 15th February, the A31 east bound will be reduced to one lane from Red Lion Lane and Shepherd and Flock Roundabout, the lane closure will be in place for 24 hours a day, seven days a week.
+Until 15th February, the A31 eastbound will be reduced to one lane from Red Lion Lane and Shepherd and Flock Roundabout, the lane closure will be in place for 24 hours a day, seven days a week.
 This will allow the work to be carried out as quickly as possible, with minimal impact to residents.

-The lane closure is in order to build access for construction traffic allowing vehicles to enter the new Brightwells development, which means that all construction traffic will avoid the town centre for the duration of the works.
+The lane closure will enable construction traffic to directly enter the development from the A31, and avoid the town centre for the duration of the works.

 Borelli Walk closed in August 2018 for the construction access bridge to be installed safely, it is scheduled to reopen early 2019.